Boundedness of hyperbolic varieties: A non-Archimedean Kobayashi pseudo-metric for constant -analytic varieties

 \subsection{Chains connecting distinct points}

-In this section, we define the notion of a chain of reducible algebraic tubes connecting distinct points on $X_K^{\an}$.
-We emphasize that our pseudo-metric is defined on all of the points of $X_K^{\an}$ and not just the rigid points $X_K^{\an}(K)$ of $X_K^{\an}$.
+In this section, we define the notion of a chain of connected $K$-affinoids connecting distinct points on $X_K^{\an}$.
+We emphasize that our pseudo-metric is defined on all of the points of $X_K^{\an}$ and not just the rigid points of $X_K^{\an}$.

-First, we define a labeling of a permissible open covering, which is essentially an assignment of points in $X_K^{\an}$ and permissible, pointed morphisms of good reduction from the permissible open cover to $X_K^{\an}$.
+First, we define a labeling of a permissible covering, which is essentially an assignment of points in $X_K^{\an}$ for which we base out pointed algebraically extendable morphisms at.
+We remind the reader of the notion of birational points (\autoref{defn:birational}) and Shilov boundary of $X_K^{\an}$ (\autoref{defn:Shilov}), which will be used below.